Why You Should Consider Us

 - The property management fee is based on actual rents collected.
 When there is no rent revenue there is no fee.

 - The company will show the property and procure and screen all tenant prospects.
 Prospects are required to fill out an application.
-The information on the application is verified to the extent the company believes necessary.
+The information on the application is verified to the extent the company deems necessary.

 - All lessees are put on a lease and security deposit agreement.
 The minimum lease term acceptable is six months; the maximum is twelve.